ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 # Rust Provability Rules vs `unsafe`

 Memory safety is a such a driving design goal of the Rust language you might reasonably expect to find that the Rust standard libraries are a shining example of machine proven, memory safe, code.
-So, it may surprise you then to learn that Rust standard libraries themselves contain significant amounts of `unsafe` code, Rust's Get out of Jail Free card for breaking the language safety rules.
+So, it may surprise you then to learn that not only does Rust have a Get out of Jail Free card for breaking the language safety rules, the `unsafe` keyword but the Rust standard libraries themselves contain significant amounts of `unsafe` code.

 For example, bidirectional linked lists are often cited as an example of a data structure that is tricky to build both efficiently and in accordance with Rust safety rules (due in part to Rust's expectation of hierarchical data ownership, see [*Learn Rust With Entirely Too Many Linked Lists*](https://rust-unofficial.github.io/too-many-lists/)).
 Sure enough we find: